 Stay in a hut

-If you love the wilderness but also love a roof over your head (and maybe even electricity), consider a stay in hut.
+If you love the wilderness but also love a roof over your head (and maybe even electricity), consider a staying in hut.
 Colorado has an extensive system of backcountry huts that are accessible year-round by trails and fire roads.
-Some are basic dry cabins, while others are nicer affairs with solar-powered lights, wood-burning stoves and even eco-compost toilets.
-Check out the 10th Mountain Division Hut Association and San Juan Hut System for the options; reserve early for winter stays!
+Some are basic dry cabins, while others are nicer affairs with solar-powered lights, wood-burning stoves and composting toilets.

-Colorado’s restaurant scene ranges from simple homegrown eats to world-class dining, but eating out can add up fast.
-Instead, plan on prepping your own meals some or most of the time.
-Don’t sweat it if you don’t have a kitchen in your hotel; you can stock up on self-catered meals, snacks and fruit at local grocery stores and farmers markets – it’s remarkable how filling sliced salami, bagged salad and a baguette can be…plus, you’ll save a bundle.
+Dining out in Colorado can add up fast, so plan on prepping your own meals.
+Don’t sweat it if you don’t have a kitchen in your accommodations; you can stock up on ready-made meals, snacks and fruit at local grocery stores and farmers markets.
+It’s remarkable how filling sliced salami, bagged salad and a baguette can be, plus you’ll save a bundle.

 Ask about discounts

-Colorado is home to four national parks – Rocky Mountain, Mesa Verde, Great Sand Dunes and Black Canyon of the Gunnison – together offering spectacular vistas and wildlife spotting, geological marvels and echoes of ancient civilizations.
-Each park is vastly different from the other, but all are unmissable for their hiking trails, scenic drives and out-and-out adventuring.
+Colorado is home to four national parks – Rocky Mountain, Mesa Verde, Great Sand Dunes and Black Canyon of the Gunnison – which all have spectacular vistas, opportunities to spot wildlife, geological marvels and echoes of ancient civilizations.
+Each park is vastly different from the others, but all are unmissable for their hiking trails, scenic drives and outdoor adventuring.

-Admission runs $25 to $35 per vehicle (including all occupants).
-If you know you’ll be visiting more than two national parks, it’s worth buying an American the Beautiful Pass ($80), which includes entry to them all.
-The pass also includes admission to all federal recreation lands for an entire year, including Colorado’s eight national monuments – an excuse to explore further (or to come back!).
+Admission costs $25 to $35 per vehicle.
+If you know you’ll be visiting more than two national parks, it’s worth buying an America the Beautiful Pass ($80), which includes entry to all of the national parks in the whole country for a year.
+The pass also includes admission to all federal recreation lands, including Colorado’s eight national monuments.

 The best places to go to find your own piece of Colorado